hlucey/third-party/metering.md

 #### Standard Max
 {: #standard-max}

-Calculate the maximum of the usages for the entire month.
+The following table provides information about how to calculate the maximum of the usages for the entire month.

 Formula: MAX(usages)